Mole: Frequently Asked Questions

 Can Moles Ruin The Foundation Of A Home?

 The freeze-thaw cycle under foundations, slabs, and sidewalks is aided by moles.
 Water collects in their tunnels, causing cracks to form.
-Burrowing rodents can cause voids below concrete, which can lead to cracking or sinking.
+Burrowing animals can cause voids below concrete, which can lead to cracking or sinking.
 It takes years for the elements to deteriorate but can be accomplished in a few days by a large family of moles.
 To avoid predators, moles will dig under anything and everything, including foundations.

 Learn More: How Do Moles Damage Foundations?